 “Kranz was there at the right time to make the decisions that had to be made rapidly, and then, when Lunney took over he brought a calmness to the control center to do the right things once they had gotten stabilized...They turned out to be a wonderful pair,” says their boss at the time, Kraft.

 So Bostick speaking to the perfect audience when he voiced his concerns.
 “We need to get this thing back to a free-return trajectory,” Bostick told Lunney.
 Lunney instantly agreed, but this left Bostick with a problem.
 Getting Apollo 13 onto a free-return trajectory required a solid push from a big engine.
-With the Odyssey and Aquarius docked together and the main service module engine out, that left only the engine attached to the lunar module’s descent stage, designed to be used only for the relatively short period of time needed to land the Aquarius on the moon.
+With the Odyssey and Aquarius docked together and the main service module engine out, that left only the engine attached to the lunar module’s descent stage.
 “It was a problem, because we didn’t have capability in the control center to calculate the result of a docked maneuver” using the descent engine, remembers Bostick.

 During a mission, controllers called on a bank of mainframe computers in a Manned Spacecraft Center facility set up and maintained by IBM, known as the Real Time Computer Complex (RTCC), to calculate the length and direction of engine burns needed to produce a given trajectory.
 To do these calculations, the mainframes were programmed with information about the spacecraft, such as their mass, center of gravity, how much thrust the engine produced, and so on.
 Unfortunately for Apollo 13, the program to calculate how the conjoined command and lunar module could be maneuvered using just the descent engine simply didn’t exist.